Mari-Artho/Typescript-omdb-search-movie/README.md

 Open with　http://localhost:1234

-Since I used parcel, user can't search on the live server or locally.
+Since I used parcel, user can't search movie on the live server or locally.